 - unification of activities between planning policy, integrated activities, tools, resources offered and other forms of support increasing the effectiveness of internationalization at the local level;

-- sharing and opening up to existing institutional relations (with a network of stakeholders), as a leverage that increases attractiveness and allows companies to recognize foreign markets;
+- sharing and opening up to existing institutional relations (with a network of stakeholders), as leverage that increases attractiveness and allows companies to recognize foreign markets;

 - cooperation for competitiveness (value chain): vision and joint work that allows the creation of added value, supply chain planning, increasing the ability to respond to market needs and trends.